-To do so, simply navigate to your Project Settings, and select the Integrations tab.
-It gets installed in just one click but you may need to move back and forth between Codacy and GitHub if additional permissions are required.
+It installs in just one click but you may need to move back and forth between Codacy and GitHub if it requires additional permissions.

-After installing it for a project, it needs to be enabled by a user that has project access on GitHub.
+After installing it for a project, it has to be enabled by a user with project access on GitHub.
 For private repositories, this user will by default become the GitHub user that Codacy will use to comment and create issues on GitHub.
 For public repositories, comments made by Codacy will appear as coming from codacy-bot.

 Enabling GitHub integration

 Once the integration is enabled, you will see additional options when browsing the existing issues on the repository:

-If you enable Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will be able to automatically update pull requests on GitHub with additional information when accepting pull requests.
+Enabling Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.

-Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern that raised the issue.
-When you click on the Issue link you will be redirected to Codacy where you can see more details about the issue and how to fix it.
+Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern raising the issue.
+Click on the Issue link to go to Codacy to see more details about the issue and how to fix it.